 (access)$> si --time 2:00:0 -N 1 -c 2

 detach from this screen (using

 - kill your current SSH connection and your terminal

-list your running screens:
+list your running tmux sessions:

 re-attach your previous screen session

 (access)$> tmux a # OR tmux attach-session -t 0:

 in the "Compile" windows, go to the temporary directory and download the Linux kernel sources

 (node)$> cd /tmp/ (node)$> curl -O https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.19.163.tar.xz